ngxs/store/docs/recipes/style-guide.md

 }
 ```

-It is not recommended to use persistence of object instances, because this can lead to undefined behavior in the future.
+It is not recommended to add Class based object instances to your state because this can lead to undefined behavior in the future.

 #### Prefer